6 Ways to Fix SSD Reports Wrong Size in Windows 11/10

 powercg -f off

-This command will automatically erase any hibernation files that may have been present.
+The command will automatically delete any hibernation files that may have been present.

-Your SSD could be reporting the wrong size due to a discrepancy between the calculation capacity of the vendor and Windows.
-To determine the correct size of your SSD, you need to make a conversation between the vendor and OS capacity.
-Check your system's documentation, or visit the SSD vendor's website, to understand how storage is measured.
+Your SSD might be showing the wrong size due to a difference between how the vendor calculates capacity and how Windows does it.
+To find the correct size, you need to reconcile the two.
+Check your system's manual or the SSD vendor's website to understand how storage is measured.
+This will help you determine the actual size of your SSD.

-If you are a Windows user, you can check the capacity of your SSD using File Explorer.
-To do so, open File Explorer, right-click the drive you want to examine and click "Properties."
-You will see the actual capacity in bytes and GB.
+To check the capacity of your SSD on Windows, open File Explorer, right-click the drive you want to examine, and click "Properties."
+This will display the actual capacity in bytes and GB.

 120GB=120,000MB=120,000,000KB=120,000,000,000 bytes